 Telephony Manager: Manages all voice calls.
 We use the telephony manager if we want to access voice calls in our application.

 Location Manager: Location management, using GPS or cell tower

 Resource Manager: Manage the various types of resources we use in our Application

 Applications are the top layer in the Android architecture and this is where our applications are gonna fit in.
 Several standard applications come pre-installed with every device, such as:

 - Web browser

 - Contact manager

-As a developer we are able to write an app which replace any existing system app.
-That is, you are not limited in accessing any particular feature.
-You are practically limitless and can whatever you want to do with the android (as long as the users of your app permits it).
+As a developer we are able to write an app which replaces any existing system app.
+That is, we’re not limited in accessing any particular feature.
+You’re practically limitless and can do whatever you want to with the Android (as long as the users of your app permit it).
 Thus Android is opening endless opportunities to the developer.

 Hi, I’m Shiju P John.
 A Computer Science Engineering student.
 I run this site as my hobby and passion.